Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Methodology

 \subsection{Bi-parabolic hybrid model}

 The bi-parabolic hybrid model is designed to use two parabolas that share the same vertex to approximate the MFD in each city.
 These functions correspond to a shape founded in theory and allow a physical interpretation of their parameters.
-The model encodes this relationship as two piecewise parabolic functions that meet at a shared vertex, representing the Critical Occupancy (CD) at which traffic flow reaches its maximum.
+The model encodes this relationship as two piecewise parabolic functions that meet at a shared vertex, representing the CO at which traffic flow reaches its maximum.
 It is implemented as a fully interpretable white-box model, with its parameters estimated using backpropagation.
-It was implemented using Pytorch \citep{Paszke2019pytorch}, as it optimizes learnable parameters directly via gradient-based methods, utilizing the specialized components of PyTorch to combine physical intuition with data-driven learning efficiently.
-A bi-parabolic model was chosen as theoretical benchmark to evaluate the performances of the models introduced in the following sub-sections (i.e. the MTPINN and the MAML), as its structure is perfectly known and thus the results are fully interpretable.
-Additionally, this shape is commonly used in the MFD literature \citep{batista2022exploring}.
+It was implemented using PyTorch \citep{Paszke2019pytorch}, as it optimizes learnable parameters directly via gradient-based methods, utilizing the specialized components of PyTorch to combine physical intuition with data-driven learning efficiently.
+A bi-parabolic model was chosen as theoretical benchmark to evaluate the performances of the models introduced in the following sub-sections (i.e., the MTPINN and the MAML), as its structure is perfectly known and thus the results are fully interpretable.
+It is acknowledged that the bi-parabolic model may stray away from the MFD predicted flow when the bi-parabolic functional form strongly differs from the one of the MFD, still the benchmarking is not carried on the average flows for any value of density but is instead carried out on the CO and maximum flow, where the bi-parabolic model proves more reliable across the 20 selected cities.
+Besides, the bi-parabolic shape is the most commonly used in the MFD literature \citep{batista2022exploring} and, as it will be shown, the described non parametric model actually tackles those cases in which the average flow predicted through the MFDs has a different functional form.

 Using two parabolas, the bi-parabolic model predicts traffic flow $f(x)$ as a function of $x$.
-The first parabola describing the uncongested regime is required to pass through the origin, $(0,0)$, and then ends at the vertex $(x_{cd},f_{vertex})$, and is defined as:
+The first parabola describing the uncongested regime is required to pass through the origin, $(0,0)$, and then ends at the vertex $(x_{co},f_{vertex})$, and is defined as:

-Where $a_1 = \frac{f_{vertex}}{x_{cd}^2}$ ensures that the parabola passes through the origin.
+Where $a_1 = \frac{f_{vertex}}{x_{co}^2}$ ensures that the parabola passes through the origin.
 The second parabola describes the congested regime and extends from the vertex to a second intersection with the x-axis:

 where $a_2 > 0$.
 The negativity of $a_2$ is enforced through a logit transformation, ensuring that the parabola opens downward.
 The model is trained using a composite loss function, which can be summarized by: